Disclaimer: This post might contain affiliate links, which means we get a small commission if you make a purchase (at no extra cost to you).

 Great Allegheny Passage

-The Great Allegheny Passage passes through Ohiopyle, so lots of visitors stumble upon the little town of Ohiopyle and the beautiful state park during their journey.
+The Great Allegheny Passage passes through Ohiopyle, so many visitors stumble upon the little town of Ohiopyle and the beautiful state park.
 The GAP is a 150-mile rail-trail that joins the 184.5-mile C&O Canal Towpath so adventurers can hike or bike between Pittsburgh and Washington, D.C!

 Jonathan Run Trail